-With the implementation of Insurance (Amendment) Act 2015, the afore-mentioned lacunae has been effectively fixed.
-It protects the interest of the policy holder and facilitate the easy flow of the claim amount to the desired nominees.
-For that it has brought in a new concept called beneficial nominees.
+With the implementation of the Insurance (Amendment) Act 2015, the afore-mentioned lacunae have been effectively fixed.
+It protects the interest of the policyholder and facilitates the easy flow of the claim amount to the desired nominees.
+For that, it has brought in a new concept called beneficial nominees.

 Nomination on Insurance Policies – Points to remember

-- Nomination can be done only if the policy holder and the life assured are same.
-Thus the nomination is not possible on the policies where life assured is a minor (where the policy holder is the proposer).
+- Nomination can be done only if the policyholder and the life assured are the same.
+Thus the nomination is not possible on the policies where life assured is a minor (where the policyholder is the proposer).

-- When a nominee is a minor, an appointee may be appointed to receive the policy moneys in the of death of the life assured during the minority of the nominee.
+- When a nominee is a minor, an appointee may be appointed to receive the policy money in the of the death of the life assured during the minority of the nominee.
 The appointee should be a major person.

-- Nominee will not be entitled for any right in the policy other than the claim amount in the unfortunate death of the policy holder.
+- The nominee will not be entitled to any right in the policy other than the claim amount in the unfortunate death of the policyholder.
 The policy continues to be part of the estate of life assured and he can deal with the policy in any manner without the consent of the nominee.

-- Nomination has to be done in the favour of a close relative only.
-Preferable in the favour of spouse and children.
-Underwriter may question the nomination, if not done in the favour of close relatives and will complete the policy if the answer provided is satisfactory.
+- The nomination has to be done in the favor of a close relative only.
+Preferable in the favor of spouse and children.
+The underwriter may question the nomination, if not done in the favor of close relatives and will complete the policy if the answer provided is satisfactory.

-- Policies which are issued under section 6 of Married women’s property act, are out of purview of sec 39 of insurance act.
+- Policies which are issued under section 6 of Married women’s property act are out of the purview of sec 39 of insurance act.
 Hence nomination under MWP act policies is not possible.
-Policies having nomination, subsequently converted in to married women’s property act, cancels the nomination.
+Policies having a nomination subsequently converted into married women’s property act, cancels the nomination.

-- If policy is financed from HUF, it would belong to the HUF entirely & policy moneys would be payable only to the karta of HUF.
+- If a policy is financed from HUF, it would belong to the HUF entirely & policy money would be payable only to the Karta of HUF.
 Hence nomination cannot be made under a policy financed from HUF fund.

 Nomination Vs Assignment – Key differences